 Do you have a valid driver's license?

 If you don’t, they’ll want to know why.
 For example, if you can’t drive because your license got revoked or your medical condition prohibits you from driving, that’s info that underwriters will need to know.
-Alternatively, if you do have an active driver’s license, underwriters may take a look at your driving record.
-After all, safe drivers have a lower risk of mortality.
+Alternatively, if you do have an active driver’s license, underwriters may take a look at your driving record as part of assessing your overall risk profile.

 Other questions include: